Lagrang3/Numerical_analysis_project_p1.4/README.md

 ### Assignment 7.

-Here below the performance of
+The function `dist_MA` corresponds to the implementation of a linearized version of the *Monge-Ampere* distance.
-the distance function `dist_MA`, running on an array size of *NxN* with *N=1000*.
+Here below the performance of `dist_MA`, running on an array size of *NxN* with *N=1000*.
 The complexity is *O(N^2 T)*, where *T* is the number of steps used to solve the Poisson Equation using Jacobi's method.
 We fix *T=100*.